-When assessing relationship of the AE to study product, the study products that should be considered are the two study investigational drugs and the vaginal ring.
-Any AEs thought to be related to the vaginal ring should be documented as such by marking "related" and providing descriptive text for the rationale in the Comments sections..
-For example, if the ring stretched the vaginal introitus in the process of insertion and caused a laceration, then the AE should be assessed as 'related' to study product in item 5 with the rationale provided in the Comments section.
-However, if the AE cannot be directly attributable to the ring (e.g., a fingernail scratch was made during ring insertion) the AE should be assessed as 'not related' to the study product and an alternative etiology should be provided in the Comments.
+When assessing relationship, the study products that should be considered are the two study drugs and the vaginal ring.
+Any AEs thought to be related to the vaginal ring should be documented as such by choosing "related" and using descriptive text, to indicate that the presumed relationship is with the ring.
+For example, if the ring stretched the vaginal introitus in the process of insertion and caused a laceration, then the AE should be assessed related to study product and reported as such.
+However, if the AE cannot be directly attributable to the ring (e.g. fingernail scratch during ring insertion) the AE should be assessed not related to the study product.